Longtime AP State Department reporter George Gedda dies at 82

-Gedda was also the author of three books, including one on his time as an AP diplomatic correspondent, one on Cuba’s communist revolution, and one on his first love, baseball.
+Gedda was also the author of three books — one on his time as an AP diplomatic correspondent, one on Cuba’s communist revolution and one on his first love, baseball.
 He died Sunday while in hospice care in Altamonte Springs, Florida, said Ellen James Martin, his former partner of 14 years.
 The cause was bladder cancer, she said.

 Gedda had retired to central Florida in 2007 after a 41-year career at the AP, most of which was in Washington, beginning during Lyndon Johnson’s administration and not ending until George W. Bush was president.